HealthML/Math4ML/book/appendix/GMM_EM.md

 * **Implement Bayesian Information Criterion (BIC)**: Automatically determine the best number of clusters (K).
 * **Explore initialization methods**: Compare random initialization to k-means initialization and discuss impacts on convergence and quality.
+* **Explore Bayesian GMM**: Implement a Bayesian GMM variants, either with a conjugate prior on the covariance matrix or use variational inference to approximate the posterior over the number of components.

 ---